-The Historian General, working with the Education Director, oversees the history programs of the National Society.
-He is responsible for establishing and maintaining a relationship with the History Departments of the several Universities located in the vicinity of National Society Headquarters in order to promote the teaching of Revolutionary War history in the Universities and various school systems.
+The Historian General, working with the Education Director, oversees the history and education programs of the National Society.
 He shall assist State Society Historians engaged in the search for information about Revolutionary War historical sites, war graves and memorabilia in their respective geographical areas.
+He shall work with the State Societies and the National Historic Sites and Celebrations Committee to identify, designate, and help preserve sites of Revolutionary War era significance.